- All the different names

 - Company names that could lead to confusion or an association with another company (‘BurgerThing e.K.’)

 It is also forbidden to use supplemental designations that clash with the legal structure of the company.
-According to the German Partnership Act (Partnerschaftsgesellschaftsgesetzes [PartGG]), for example, the term ‘partner’ may only be used by an actual partnership (Partnerschaftsgesellschaft [PartG]).
+According to the German Partnership Act (Partnerschaftsgesellschaftsgesetzes, or PartGG), for example, the term ‘partner’ may only be used by an actual partnership (Partnerschaftsgesellschaft, or PartG).

 Registered merchants are also obliged to disclose their contingent liabilities with the suffix designating the company’s legal form.
-Your company name must contain the suffix ‘e.K.’, ‘e.Kfr.’ or ‘e.Kfm.’, with ‘e.Kfr.’ specifying a female merchant (eingetragener Kauffrau) and ‘e.Kfm.’ specifying a male merchant (eingetragener Kaufmann).
+Your company name must contain the suffix ‘e.K.’, ‘e.Kfr.’ or ‘e.Kfm.’.
+The term ‘e.Kfr.’ stands for eingetragener Kauffrau (woman merchant) and ‘e.Kfm.’ stands for eingetragener Kaufmann (man merchant).

 Furthermore, your chosen company name must differ from the names of already registered companies.
 The commercial register court will verify the uniqueness of the name.
 Infringements will prevent successful registration, which can lead to delays and additional costs.
 It is therefore highly recommended to have the admissibility of your company name reviewed ahead of time.